Short Course

 -

-observed two weathering zone profiles, on modern and one ancient
+observed two weathering zone profiles, on modern and one buried and ancient

 -